rweldzius/PSC7475_S2025/README.md

 ## Tutorials

 I will assign short weekly tutorials to assess your knowledge of the material covered in the reading and lectures that week.
 You will complete these in RStudio.
 While you are expected to complete them on time, they will be graded based on completion not on how correct the answers are.
-They will be due Wednesdays by 12:00pm ET.
+They will be due Tuesdays by 11:59PM ET.
+Late submissions will be marked as incomplete; no exceptions.

 At the beginning of the term, these tutorials will focus on getting up to speed in R and over the course of the term, they will focus more on the theoretical aspects of data analysis.